-During gatherings and events, the goal is to minimize groups of unmasked people before, during and after eating indoors.
-Rely upon your campus food service provider to help you navigate all your food safety needs.
+During gatherings and events, approved by your unit administrator, the goal is to minimize groups of unmasked people before, during and after eating indoors.

 Key approaches for such gatherings:

-— Wear a mask except when you are actively eating or drinking.
+— Wear a mask except when you are actively eating or drinking, including wearing a mask while obtaining food.
 Masks help protect both you and those around you.

 — Shift to outdoors whenever possible for the program and/or dining.

 — Limit alcohol consumption.
-Consuming alcohol may make you less likely to follow COVID-19 safety measures.
+Consuming alcohol may prolong the time you are not wearing your mask.

 — Plan for speed of service and limit queuing and contact by providing pre-packaged or served meals.

 — Display appropriate signage about masking, as well as message in advance that masking is required when not actively eating or drinking.

 — Limit the period of unmasked contact, as well as the amount of time and the number of individuals you are in contact with.